 The trick with this is to remember that the ones you see on Instagram etc. are perfect, and yours probably won’t be.
 Ugly Bullet Journals are absolutely a thing Messy Bullet Journals are a thing.
 In high school, mine was a ballpoint pen and a Mead notebook.
 It was not a pretty thing to look at, but it was functional.
 As long as your Bullet Journal functions as you need it to, you’re winning.

 - Rulers, traceable shapes, stickers are incredibly helpful

 - Don’t worry if your journal changes month to month

-A great article I found on Medium that eloquently reminds you that your bullet journal does not have to be an artistic masterpiece — it doesn’t even have to be set up the same as anyone’s else’s journal.
-The best advice I garnered from this article was that a bullet journal is for each individual, it can and should always be adapted to fit you and your needs.
+This article on Medium eloquently reminds you that your bullet journal does not have to be an artistic masterpiece–it doesn’t even have to be set up the same as anyone else’s journal.
+The best advice I garnered from this article was that a bullet journal is for each individual; it can and should always be adapted to fit you and your needs.

 Instagram – #bulletjournal

 This one comes with the warning that you may get some style envy from these folks who go all out on their journals.
 That being said, there is a lot of inspiration to be found here.